+Procurement categories are setup by the Director of Purchasing.
 Procurement Categories are essential to monitor expenditures in the aggregate of a 12-month period for "like or related" items to determine if a formal competitive procurement is soon to be required.
 Furthermore, these categories are used to determine if an independent estimate for federal programs is required prior to purchasing items, which results most typically in letting a competitive procurement or use of a federally compliant purchasing cooperative.
 The district uses the fiscal year (9/1 - 8/31) to monitor aggregate expenditures by procurement categories.